 If you do not enjoy Google’s feature of telling you what you have searched for or keeping track of what you do on Google, then you can turn off the Google Search History.
 This means that Google and its services will not prompt you about your search habits.
-Anyone who has access to your computer and your Google login will be unable to view your search history and find out your search habits.
+Anyone with access to your computer and your Google login will be unable to view your search history and find your search habits.

 Follow these steps to learn how to turn off recent Google Search History in Google Chrome:

 - Log in to the Google history page.
 You can follow this – www.google.com/history.
 You will be asked to enter your Google login ID and password.
 Once you log in, you will find a screen that says "My Google Activity".

 - On this page, you will be able to view Google search history, and you can delete any searches that you want.

 - To turn off Google history tracking, click "Web & App Activity" and tap the Turn Off button.